 The Lunar New Year was on February 8, 2016 this year, though technically, this is the 4,713th Lunar Year.
 As a Monkey (metal) myself I welcome all the new Monkeys (fire) born this year.
 Many pagans don’t know much about the Lunar New Year (also called the Chinese New Year), even though so many of us follow a Lunar cycle.
 I believe that there are lessons for us in it regardless, and as an eclectic Pagan-Taoist, it’s a holiday that is especially important to me.

 Monkeys are a sign of laughter, goofiness, intelligence, and a lack of self-control.
 For me, some of it seems to make no sense because it am not indulgent in vices and I work hard, but if you look closer you’ll notice I have lots of hobbies and interests which removes the ability to focus on just one.
-I am a very sarcastic person, always joking, and was the class clown in High School, but I’m also finishing my MA in English Literature.
+I am a very sarcastic person, always joking, and was the class clown in High School, but I’m also also a teacher.
 As with all signs balance is key, so this is not necessarily going to be an easy year for us Monkeys, as we are the ones whose issues come to the forefront.
 That being said it has the potential to be amazing because happily our strengths are here as well!
 Physical health, good communication, and temperance must be kept in mind this lunar year.
 It is a year of activity, creativity, and harnessing those things, if you can make them work to your benefit, is a very good thing.
 Monkeys are smart but they can also be dishonest, so spend the year experimenting with honesty, it can be freeing (see Pamela Meyer’s “How to Spot a Liar” TED Talk).
 The Tao says not to try and eliminate your weaknesses, but to make them into your strengths, excellent advice for this lunar year.

 Monkey’s complimentary signs, Rat and Dragon, will have especially good years, since the Lunar zodiac is very focused on balance.
-Like with tarot, I do not believe in negative readings in astrology, only challenges that we will be given the chance to overcome, and never-ending chances to work on our karma.

 Ideas for Witches